 I have something very special for you today.
-One of the coolest science experiments we have ever done… Color Changing Lemonade.
+One of the coolest science experiments we have ever done… Color-Changing Lemonade.
 Made with a deliciously natural, beautifully floral ingredient that turns a frosty glass of lemonade from yellow to purple to pink.
 And makes it taste extra delicious too.
-And I have another special something for you!
-A very special giveaway brought to you by the author and illustrator of Ada Twist, Scientist.
+Plus, turn this delicious drink into a fun activity with the help of Ada Twist, Scientist!

 Ada Twist, Scientist